Export usage data to S3

 }

 Setting bucket_name to a non-empty value enables the S3 exporter.
-Aperture begins exporting session logs automatically on the next export cycle.
+Aperture begins exporting usage records automatically on the next export cycle.

 Aperture also supports S3-compatible storage services beyond AWS.
 For Google Cloud Storage, MinIO, Backblaze B2, or any service with an S3-compatible API, you can use the same configuration with the addition of an endpoint field.

-For services other than AWS S3 (such as Google Cloud Storage, MinIO, or Backblaze B2), add the endpoint field with the service's S3-compatible API URL:
+For services other than Amazon S3 (such as Google Cloud Storage, MinIO, or Backblaze B2), add the endpoint field with the service's S3-compatible API URL:

 "exporters": {